askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 ## AskUI Runner Management
 The AskUI Runner is a self-hosted component that downloads your workflows from AskUI Studio and runs them on the device it is hosted at.

-### `AskUI-StartRunner` Command**
+### `AskUI-StartRunner` Command

-The `AskUI-StartRunner` function is utilized to initiate the AskUI runner.
+The `AskUI-StartRunner` command starts the AskUI Runner.
 This function accepts the following parameters:

-- **`Token`**: Specifies the AskUI token to be used for the runner.
+- `Token`: Specifies the AskUI token to be used for the runner.
 If not specified, the token from the AskUI settings is used.
-- **`WorkspaceId`**: Specifies the AskUI workspace ID to be used for the runner.
+- `WorkspaceId`: Specifies the AskUI workspace ID to be used for the runner.
 If not specified, the workspace ID from the AskUI settings is used.
-- **`Port`**: Port of the web socket port server to connect via the runner-protocol.
+- `Port`: Port of the web socket port server to connect via the runner-protocol.
 (Default: 6769)
-- **`WebSocketHost`**: Host of the web socket server to connect via the runner-protocol.
+- `WebSocketHost`: Host of the web socket server to connect via the runner-protocol.
 (Default: 127.0.0.1)
-- **`ForceProjectTemplateUpdate`**: Specifies whether to force the update of the project template.
+- `ForceProjectTemplateUpdate`: Specifies whether to force the update of the project template.
 This is helpful for debugging.
-- **`LogLevel`**: Specifies the AskUI Runner log level.
+- `LogLevel`: Specifies the AskUI Runner log level.
 Available values are: 'INFO', 'DEBUG', 'WARNING', 'ERROR', 'CRITICAL'.
 The default is 'INFO'.
 - `Tags`: Specifies the tags to be set in the AskUI runner configuration.

 **Example:**